el-tegy/pycounts_ja2327072339/README.md

 Awesome `pycounts_ja2327072339` is a Python cli/package that allows you to calculate word counts in a text file!

-On this project, the emphasis was on setting up a bleeding-edge python package architecture that complies with python standards and can be easily industrialised.
+On this project, the emphasis is on setting up a bleeding-edge python package architecture that complies with python standards and can be easily industrialised.

 </div>